How to Apply for a Name

 Chicago, Ill.
 60611

 Please make sure to reference that the payment is for a USAN application and list the sponsor's code designation on the check.

 Electronic credit card payments cannot be accepted, but electronic fund transfers are possible.
-Please contact Julie Murphy at (312) 464-4046 for more information.
+Please contact Mary Haynes at (312) 464-4046 for more information.

 After a firm submits a complete USAN application, negotiations proceed through a series of steps: